grey-eye/talking-heads/README.md

 #### Loss ADV
 The adversary component of the loss function has two components:
  * The realism score produced by the Discriminator when fed a generated image, which needs to be maximized.
  * The Feature Matching loss as proposed in [High-Resolution Image Synthesis and Semantic Manipulation with Conditional GANs](https://arxiv.org/pdf/1711.11585v2.pdf).
+This loss doesn't really make a difference in the end, so we eventually removed it.

 #### Loss MCH
 This matching loss is supposed to encourage the columns of the W matrix in the Discriminator to resemble the encodings of the Embedder network.
 In their experiments, they found that they could still produce good results (especially for one shot talking head models) when not using this component, although by ignoring it, it's not possible to perform fine-tuning.
-So for now, we've also ignored it, but it's implemented.

 #### Loss D
-The loss of the Discriminator simply compares the realism score produced when fed a real image, with the generated image using the same landmarks.
-Since our Discriminator isn't working properly, this loss doesn't change at all for now.
+The loss of the Discriminator is a hinge loss that compares the realism score produced when fed a real image, with the generated image using the same landmarks.